Remember the good old days? Let me jog your memory.

 This fresh packaging designed by Cory Etzkorn unites two disparate ideas: peppermints and coins.
 Rolls of candy are wrapped in brown paper with a red or blue design that recalls the packaging of coins.

 As nostalgia evokes a warm and fuzzy feeling it can be used as a sentimental appeal to your audience.
 Identify how your brand can connect to an aspect of the past and reinterpret your memories or the collective imagination in an abstract way.
 However, be sure to know your target audience because different generations have different associations and experiences, and to use it in appropriate situations for best effect.
+You can also incorporate nostalgia into your Photo Book designs to ensure that memories last a lifetime; it would be a wonderful opportunity to reflect on and remember important life events.

 Now go #throwbackthursday and #flashbackfriday to your nostalgic heart’s content.